 Yes, mobile homes are mobile, but you should consider where they are currently located, especially if you own the land the mobile home is currently on.
 When determining the value for your mobile home, factor in local school ratings, crime statistics, accessibility, and businesses and other amenities in the immediate area.
 A mobile home in a nice area will sell for more than the same mobile home in a not so great area.

 The National Automobile Dealers Association creates a pricing guide for manufactured homes.
 This is like the Kelley Blue Book of mobile homes.
 You can either check with your local library for a copy of the physical book, or you can request a report online.
 To get a report online, there is a fee, but it will greatly help you if you are unsure of the value of a mobile home.
 There are multiple reports available at different price points, so you can be sure you are only paying for the information that is important to you.
 This report will not take into account the value of your land only the structure.
 The land your mobile home is sitting on can sometimes even be worth more than the mobile home that sits on it.
 Be sure to do your own research as well, without solely relying on the report… especially if you own the land underneath it.

 Hire A Pro

-If you choose to hire a professional appraiser for your Southern California mobile home, make sure they are well experienced.
+If you choose to hire a professional appraiser for your Greater Los Angeles mobile home, make sure they are well experienced.
 Appraising a mobile home can be very different than appraising a single-family home, so you will need to make sure they know what they are looking for.
 Just like any other real estate, your appraiser needs to be accredited.
 Once they have looked over your property, be sure to review the report independently to ensure nothing was missed!

 At Homesmith Group, we can help you determine the value of your mobile home and make you an offer to buy it.
 While the price may not always be retail, you will save on repairs, marketing, agent fees, commissions and other costs you will incur when listing.